amaroo77/phpregister/README.md

 <h1>Secure Register System Using PHP and mySQL.</h1>

+<p>you can link this repo with my login system I've created before</p>

 <h3>Requirements</h3>

 If you haven't got a local web server set-up, you will need to download and install XAMPP.
 XAMPP is a server-side web development environment that includes the essentials for back-end web developers.